 Dolphin Bar & Restaurant, Special menu- Specializing is seafood dishes but also plenty of other fine choices.
 Bar and patio overlooking the Intracoastal.
 Beautiful place & Great attached gift shop as well.

 Conchy Joes, Jensen Beach – Unique thatched roof restaurant on the Intracoastal near the Jensen Beach Causeway.
-Lots of great shrimp, oysters, clams—mainly raw bar & seafood dishes– Fun, Fun, FUN and reminds you of the islands.
+Lots of great shrimp, oysters, and clams—mainly raw bar & seafood dishes– Fun, Fun, and Fun and reminds you of the islands.
 Reggae music playing Thurs- Sunday.
 (In some places like on the covered porch area, you can see the water lapping beneath your feet under the floorboards).

 Shuckers – Hutchinson Island- Jensen Beach –Sits right behind the dunes of the beach.
-Relax with a tropical drink of choice while watching the waves, sun and sand…..and people on the beach.
+Relax with a tropical drink of choice while watching the waves, sun, and sand…..and people on the beach.
 Wonderful outside porch area plus 2 bars (indoor and outdoor) and loads of inside tables plus room for private parties.
 Casual dining with great menu choices.
-Entertainment usually Thurs- Sun and in-season special evenings with Big Band groups etc. Another Fun Florida restaurants in the sun!
+Entertainment is usually Thurs- Sun and in-season special evenings with Big Band groups etc. Another Fun Florida restaurant in the sun!

 Running out of time and space for this writing, but the special mention of other waterfront restaurants of the Treasure Coast that you won’t want to miss: